-The Environmental Fellows Program (EFP) at the University of Michigan (U of M) School for Environment and Sustainability (SEAS) is a summer fellowship opportunity that seeks to diversify the environmental field by cultivating the career aspirations of master’s and doctoral students from historically underrepresented groups through providing work opportunities in environmental nonprofits, grant makers, and government sectors.
+The Environmental Fellows Program (EFP) at the University of Michigan (U of M) School for Environment and Sustainability (SEAS), in partnership with the Environmental Grantmakers Association (EGA), is a 12-week summer fellowship opportunity that seeks to diversify the environmental field by cultivating the career aspirations of master’s and doctoral students from historically underrepresented groups by connecting students to work opportunities in environmental nonprofits, grant makers, and government sectors.

 This program arose out of a collaboration between U of M SEAS, the Environmental Grantmakers Association (EGA), and the C.S.
 Mott Foundation.
 The collaborators recognized the need for a program to identify and train diverse students to work in environmental and philanthropic sectors.
 This fellowship is supported by several philanthropic organizations.

 The Environmental Fellows Program is looking for future leaders and decision-makers in the rapidly changing fields of conservation, justice, equity, and philanthropy.
 We are looking for graduate students who:

 - want to broaden their environmental knowledge and perspectives;